Professionnels de la santé

 A more complete explanation of pre-operative handling and assembly methods for Medtronic Ares Antibiotic-Impregnated Catheters is listed in the Instructions for Use.

 The most common complications associated with this product are due to obstruction of the system, infection, and mechanical malfunction.
 Catheters may become kinked, disconnected, or blocked.
-It is important to review the product labeling for complete safety information, potential complications, contraindications, and a complete explanation of warnings and precautions.
+It is important to review the Instructions for Usefor complete safety information, potential complications, contraindications, and a complete explanation of warnings and precautions.

 The Risks of Shunt Infection